-Question: I found your blog post about Pornography and Chastity, so I’m thinking you might answer this question.
+Question: I found your blog post about Pornography, so I’m thinking you might answer this question.
 I’m confused about masturbation.
 In health class we learned that it is a healthy release of sexual energy.
-But in church I’m told that it is a sin and we should pray for the strength not to do it.
+But in church youth meetings I’m told that it is a sin and we should pray for the strength not to do it.
 So I ask for forgiveness for masturbating and pray for strength to resist the urge, but then I do it again.
 Do you think it is a sin?

 Frank answers: I deal with any questions that are of interest to me and to others and for which I feel qualified to give an answer based on my knowledge or experience.
 Questions sent to me via the blog platform are anonymous, so I don’t know anything about you other than what you write.
 I’m assuming that you are a student (high school?) and probably male.
 You go to church and you’ve tried praying.
 So I assume that a relationship with God is important to you.
 I think you ask a question every religious adolescent wants to know, but is usually too embarrassed to discuss.
 So thank you very much for your question.

 You are not alone in asking this kind of question.
 Over the years of my pastoral ministry I’ve had boys (a few) ask me a similar question.
 Here’s a topic for discussion proposed by a 14-year old boy that I found on an internet discussion site that shows you are not alone in your concern.

 I find it hard to pray after masturbation…I am not sure if you are having a similar problem….I really want to be praying to God but its hard knowing that I masturbate… It’s even harder knowing that I will do it again after praying so it does not help my spirit.
 I need to know how you deal with this situation and if possible to prove that masturbation is not a sin.”